shichishima/obsidian-homekey-plugin/README.md

 # HOME key action (beginning-of-text) for Obsidian

 This plugin provides a command that acts like the HOME key.
-This allows you to set HOE key action to a hotkey.
+This allows you to set HOME key action to a hotkey.

 For example, on a Mac, Control+A always moves the cursor to the left edge of the line, but Command+Left moves the cursor to the begining of the text, taking into account indents and markdowns at the beginning of the line.